Nikolas-Charalambidis/weather/README.md

 ## [https://nicharnet.github.io/UNIB-4IZ268-Weather-web-application](https://nicharnet.github.io/UNIB-4IZ268-Weather-web-application)

 This is also my very first webpage created at 2016 and published now.
+The webpage is hosted on GitHub Pages.

 ### Conventions